-Environmental education at FSM grows directly from fundamental Quaker beliefs about peace, justice, simplicity, and service to community.
-FSM has adopted the Friends Environmental Education Network statement of purpose which states, “Friends schools have a special obligation to include environmental education in their programs in order to promote a sustainable future for all life.
+Environmental education at FSMN grows directly from fundamental Quaker beliefs about peace, justice, simplicity, and service to community.
+FSMN has adopted the Friends Environmental Education Network statement of purpose which states, “Friends schools have a special obligation to include environmental education in their programs in order to promote a sustainable future for all life.
 Our students should learn how they can best understand, preserve, and restore the natural processes, resources, and beauty so vital to the earth and to humankind’s physical and spiritual health.
 These goals grow directly from fundamental Quaker beliefs and testimonies.”

-While understanding that environmental education requires a strong grounding in diverse curricula, FSM also recognizes an intangible element not easily reflected in the scope and sequence.
+While understanding that environmental education requires a strong grounding in diverse curricula, FSMN also recognizes an intangible element not easily reflected in the scope and sequence.
 We know that the connection to other life and developing a sense of place grow from numerous experiences in nature.
 We attempt to nourish and celebrate this connection through visual art, language arts, movement, and music; thus, environmental education is woven into all curricula.

-Staff at FSM strive to create a school environment that models our commitment to caring for the earth.
+Staff at FSMN strive to create a school environment that models our commitment to caring for the earth.
 Students in all grades participate in recycling and composting programs led by middle school students.
 Students are encouraged to observe everyday environmental commitments modeled by staff.

 Friends School’s environmental education scope and sequence is taught in various classrooms throughout K-8.
 In addition, our school’s commitment to environmental education is modeled through our recycling program, our composting program, overnight trips with environmental themes, neighborhood walks, and field trips to natural areas, such as the Mississippi River.
 Students’ connection to natural spaces is encouraged through ample opportunities to play, explore, and learn outdoors.
-FSM seeks to develop relationships with specific places, providing opportunities for our students to integrate curriculum with play and exploration.
+FSMN seeks to develop relationships with specific places, providing opportunities for our students to integrate curriculum with play and exploration.
 These opportunities also allow for the development of emergent curriculum that is integral to the implementation of our environmental education program.